xhd2015/arc-orm/README.md

 ## Integrate with ORMs

 This library focuses on building type-safe SQL queries, but doesn't handle query execution or result mapping.
-Here's how to integrate it with popular Go database libraries:
+Here's how to integrate it with popular Go database query libraries:

 ### Standard database/sql